Photo Documentation Checklist

 To download this guide as a PDF, click the button and choose “Save as PDF” in your browser’s print options.

-This guidance is general information only.
+FloodPath provides general claim communication and documentation guidance only.
 Field adjusters cannot approve/deny coverage or authorize payment.
 Final claim decisions are made only by the Carrier.
+Unauthorized copying, resale, redistribution, or commercial use is prohibited.